Christopher Chessun: Episcopal ministry

 In 2005, he was appointed Bishop of Woolwich, an area bishop of the Diocese of Southwark.
 He was consecrated a bishop on 21 April 2005.
 He is a passionate advocate of overseas church links.

 Having served as an area bishop for over five years, his appointment as Bishop of Southwark was confirmed before a congregation at St Mary-le-Bow, Cheapside on 17 January 2011.
-His enthronement at Southwark Cathedral took place on 6 March 2011.
+His enthronement at Southwark Cathedral took place on 6 March 2011, and he began public ministry as the 10th Bishop of Southwark.

-In March 2011 he began public ministry as the 10th Bishop of Southwark.
-He is a strong advocate for the parish system as the most effective means of church presence and engagement in the life of local communities, including the need to proclaim the Gospel afresh amid the rapid changes in church and community life.
-As Bishop of Southwark, his residence is Bishop's House, Streatham.
+He is a strong advocate for the parish system as the most effective means of church presence and engagement in the life of local communities.
+His residence as Bishop of Southwark is Bishop's House, Streatham.

-Chessun is also the lead Bishop for Urban Life and Faith for the Church of England.
-This offers him an opportunity to contribute to debates and discussions on the importance of the churches' contribution to urban and public policy within society.
-In 2012, a number of Evangelicals criticised him for the appointment of Liberal Catholics to his leadership team.
+Chessun is the lead bishop for Urban Life and Faith for the Church of England, contributing to debates and discussions on the churches' contribution to urban and public policy.
+In 2012, a number of Evangelical Anglicans criticised him for appointing liberal Anglo-Catholics to his leadership team.

 In May 2011, the Church of England declared that three members of the diocese participating in the Anglican Mission in England, ordained in Kenya, were in an impaired state of communion with Chessun due to a conflict of views on homosexuality.
 These "irregular" clergy would have to seek other bishops to ordain their candidates.
 His views are similar to those of his predecessor, Tom Butler, who appointed Chessun as Bishop of Woolwich.

+Views

+In November 2023, he was one of 44 Church of England bishops who signed an open letter supporting the use of the Prayers of Love and Faith (i.e. blessings for same-sex couples) and called for "Guidance being issued without delay that includes the removal of all restrictions on clergy entering same-sex civil marriages, and on bishops ordaining and licensing such clergy".

+Health

+In September 2024 a taxi Chessun was travelling in stopped abruptly, and he hit his face badly, breaking most facial bones.
+An airbag protected him from even more serious injury to his skull, brain, and neck.
+He was told by doctors "your face is cornflakes", but after much medical care was able to return to work before Christmas 2024 with his face held together by "pins and plates", fully recovering by July 2025.